redwoodjs/docker/README.md

 ## Development

 Essentialy we create various test implementations under the [docker](docker) directory and create [workflows](.github/workflows) to build these.
-Once we find a suitable approach forward, we'll discuss where the final Dockerfiles ultimately end up after a `yarn rw setup docker` setup. 🚀
+Once we find a suitable approach forward, we'll discuss where the final Dockerfiles ultimately end up after a `yarn rw setup docker` (or what we end up with) setup. 🚀

 ### Dockerfiles